 In June 2000, the pastor allegedly convinced some members of his congregation to hand over their firstborn daughters to live with him in a secluded campsite.

 Lindsay Tornambe's name was called, and her parents allowed their 13-year-old daughter to join the group of girls at the camp, called "The Maidens," under Barnard's supervision.
 She and other congregants said the girls got up early, sewed, cooked and cleaned.

 "Everything that a wife would do, they did for him," Johnson said.

 Barnard proclaimed he was Christ on Earth.

 "He taught that in the Bible, the church was the bride of Christ and because he was Christ in the flesh, the church was supposed to be married to him," Tornambe said.
-"At that time I didn't really understand the fullness of what it meant."
+"At that time, I didn't really understand the fullness of what it meant."

-The complaint filed in Minnesota says Tornambe alleges that she was sexually abused by Barnard from the ages of 13 to 22 while she and her parents were members of River Road Fellowship.
-Tornambe told investigators the group of 10 young girls and women were known as Alamoths, or maidens.
+The complaint filed in Minnesota says Tornambe alleges she was sexually abused by Barnard from the ages of 13 to 22 while she and her parents were members of River Road Fellowship.
+She told investigators the group of 10 young girls and women were known as Alamoths, or maidens.
 Her group was sent to what she thought was a summer camp, the document says.

 Tornambe and the other woman went to the police in Minnesota.
 Barnard had moved to Washington state after an admission to affairs with married women caused the religious group to split, the complaint says.

 The ministry operated in a secluded area of Pine County from about 2000 until 2011 or 2012, Chief Deputy Steven Blackwell of the county sheriff's office told CNN last year.